James471/club-website-template/index.md

 #Short description of the club
 aboutUs: Our club is a club.
 It does things.
 Lots of things.

-#The text color for the club name(i.e. the title).
-You can give the color in rgb too.
-clubNameColor: white

-#The font for the club name
+#The font for club name and institute name
 clubNameFont: Arial, Helvetica, sans-serif
+clubNameFontColor: black

+#The font for welcome message
+welcomeMessageFont: Arial, Helvetica, sans-serif
+welcomeMessageFontColor: black

-#The font of the description and the links to other pages.
+#The font for the name of pages and links
+pageNameFont: Arial, Helvetica, sans-serif
+pageNameFontColor: black

+#The font of the heading "About us"
-indexFont: Arial, Helvetica, sans-serif
+aboutUsHeadingFont: Arial, Helvetica, sans-serif
-indexFontColor: white
+aboutUsHeadingFontColor: white

+#The font of the about us content
+aboutUsFont: Arial, Helvetica, sans-serif
+aboutUsFontColor: black
 ---